-Subsection Parts of Government Should Do for Enhancing entrepreneurship:

-- Identify potential strategic alliances between government, business and academia and enhance and support entrepreneurship. - Ensure that women-owned businesses have equal access to bidding for government contracts and establish government goals for women businesses in the award of these contracts. - Promote tradeshows for entrepreneurs as a means to gain broader access to the marketplace.
+- iii.
+Subsection Parts of Government Should Do for Enhancing entrepreneurship: - 1.
+Identify potential strategic alliances between government, business and academia and enhance and support entrepreneurship. - 2.
+Ensure that women-owned businesses have equal access to bidding for government contracts and establish government goals for women businesses in the award of these contracts. - 3.
+Promote tradeshows for entrepreneurs as a means to gain broader access to the marketplace.

-Financial Support

-Obtaining funding remains a major challenge to women entrepreneurs who hope to start their own businesses.
+Financial Support Obtaining funding remains a major challenge to women entrepreneurs who hope to start their own businesses.
 This challenge results from a lack of awareness of financing possibilities and gender discrimination on the part of financial intermediaries and institutions.
 It is particularly important to consider the availability of private sources of funding and additional services when assessing the appropriate role of government in the provision of debt and equity capital.

-Subsection Parts of Government Should Do for Enhancing entrepreneurship:
+- iv.
+Subsection Parts of Government Should Do for Enhancing entrepreneurship: - 1.
+Integrate technical and money management skill requirements into financial assistance programs.

-- Integrate technical and money management skill requirements into financial assistance programs. - Establish government policies and programs, and support organizations, that offer funding and other resources for women-owned, small and medium and micro-enterprises. - Encourage entrepreneurs to build their business credit histories to better position themselves for loan opportunities. - o Policy and Legal Infrastructure
+- 2. Establish government policies and programs, and support organizations, that offer funding and other resources for women-owned, small and medium and micro-enterprises. - Encourage entrepreneurs to build their business credit histories to better position themselves for loan opportunities.

+c) Policy and Legal
-In this era of globalization, alignment must exist between those tasked with policy formulation and the subordinate agencies and departments charged with the day-to-day execution of that policy.
-Legal mechanisms must also be in place to policies that discourage enforce gender discrimination protect women and that entrepreneurs' abilities to establish and grow their businesses.

-Subsection Parts of Government Should Do for Enhancing Entrepreneurship:
+Infrastructure In this era of globalization, alignment must exist between those tasked with policy formulation and the subordinate agencies and departments charged with the day-to-day execution of that policy.
+Legal mechanisms must also be in place to enforce policies that discourage gender discrimination and that protect women entrepreneurs' abilities to establish and grow their businesses.
+Subsection Parts of Government Should Do for Enhancing d) Entrepreneurship:

-- Ensure that there is policy tailored for microenterprises and the self-employed. - Establish and strengthen non-governmental organizations (NGOs) and non-profit organizations (NPOs) that serve as intermediaries between business and government. - Establish and maintain a statistics database on women-owned businesses that includes a record of their past performance in order to measure women's contributions to economic
+- 1. Ensure that there is policy tailored for microenterprises and the self-employed. - Establish and strengthen non-governmental organizations (NGOs) and non-profit organizations (NPOs) that serve as intermediaries between business and government. - Establish and maintain a statistics database on women-owned businesses that includes a record of their past performance in order to measure women's contributions to economic - i.
+Practical Suggestions for Mexican Government for enhancing Entrepreneurship